alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 **Main point: in the code above, you're responsible for `null` checks, initializing the user variable outside `try/catch`, and stopping (early return/throwing an `exception`).
 It's noisy and easy to get wrong.**

-In larger apps, `exceptions` often surface far from where you want domain context, so you either catch at boundaries or add local `try/catch` only when you truly need extra context.
+In larger apps, `exceptions` often surface far from where you want domain context, so you either catch at boundaries or add local `try/catch` when you truly need extra context.

 **Option B: Explicit Validation (Guard Clauses)**
 To avoid throwing for expected failures, you often use `TryX`-style APIs, guard clauses, and early returns.
 It's linear, but still noisy.